juliomatcom/trump-vagrant/README.md

     end
 end
 ```
+NOTE: For some peoples increase the number of cpus actually slower more his vagrant, that's not my case.
+Give it a chance.
 ##### Use NFS with private_network:
 Why ?
 Read this [How to make Vagrant performance not suck](https://stefanwrobel.com/how-to-make-vagrant-performance-not-suck)
 1- Enable **private_network** ( https://www.vagrantup.com/docs/networking/private_network.html )